idris-lang/Idris-dev/docs/effects/conclusions.rst

    protocol description language.

-The inspiration for the ``Effects`` library was Bauer and Pretnar’s Eff language [2]_, which describes a langauge based on algebraic effects and handlers.
+The inspiration for the ``Effects`` library was Bauer and Pretnar’s Eff language [2]_, which describes a language based on algebraic effects and handlers.
 Other recent languages and libraries have also been built on this ideas, for example [3]_ and [4]_.
 The theoretical foundations are also well-studied see [5]_, [6]_, [7]_, [8]_.